 The Governors Highway Safety Association (GHSA) reports that in a recent year, nearly 6,000 pedestrians were killed in motor vehicle crashes in the U.S. In the state of Illinois alone, as reported by the Illinois Department of Transportation, 843 people were killed and 4,749 were injured in pedestrian accidents in the most recent year for which statistics are available.

 Pedestrians are vulnerable to serious injuries or death in a collision with a motor vehicle.
-At Horwitz, Horwitz & Associates in Chicago, our team of pedestrian accident lawyers is well-versed in pedestrian accidents.
+At Horwitz, Horwitz & Associates, our team of Chicago pedestrian accident lawyers is well-versed in pedestrian accidents.
 It is our mission to protect your rights, hold those who caused you harm accountable, and pursue compensation for your injuries to the fullest extent of the law.
 If you or your loved one has been injured or killed in a pedestrian accident, speak with an experienced Chicago pedestrian accident attorney.

-Factors that Contribute to Pedestrian Accidents
+Factors that Contribute to Pedestrian Accidents in Chicago

 GHSA reports that over a decade, pedestrian fatalities increased by 27%, while all other types of traffic deaths decreased by 14%.

 Under the law, pedestrians must exercise reasonable care for their own safety.
 In some cases, pedestrians may contribute to accidents by: